Informal empire

-An informal empire may assume a primarily economic guise.
+An informal empire may assume a primarily economic guise, or it may be enforced by gunboat diplomacy.
 Strategic considerations or other concerns may bring about the creation of an imperial influence over a region not formally a component of empire.

 Origins

 The city-state of Athens exerted control over the Delian league through an informal empire in the 5th century BCE.
 According to historian Jeremy Black, the role of chartered companies such as the Muscovy Company, the Levant Company, the East India Company and the Hudson's Bay Company, who operated beyond official state channels, were a forerunner to the concept of "informal empire".